The pH of Water from Metamorphic Rocks: Understanding the Spectrum

 It is important to regularly test the pH of the water and make adjustments as needed to maintain the desired pH range.
 This can be done using pH test strips or meters, and the appropriate amount of vinegar or baking soda can be added to the water to achieve the desired pH.

-See also The pH of Ammonium Acetate in Water
+See also The pH of Tap Water in Seattle, USA

 Conclusion